[ID] => 222

 Sponsorships provide companies with an opportunity to gain visibility in the community, reward employees, strengthen relationships with clients and make an impact in northern Nevada.
-For details on the many sponsorship opportunities available, contact our Corporate Development Officer, Joan Griswold, at (775) 785-5920.
+Sponsorship opportunities include events like CANstruction, Hunger Action Month, volunteer events as well as truck sponsorships.
+For details on the many sponsorship opportunities available, contact our Corporate Development Officer, Mary Kay Altenburg at (775) 785-1406.

 Employee Giving Campaigns

 Raise awareness and funds for the Food Bank by hosting an employee giving campaign at your place of business.
-You get the Employee Giving Campaign Tool Kit, which includes fun and creative ideas to involve your employees and makes the campaign easy.
-You may be able to double, or even triple, your impact in the fight against hunger by having your gift matched by your company.
 To find out if your company will match gifts to the Food Bank of Northern Nevada, please enter your employer’s name below.

 If you do not find your employer through this search, ask your company’s Human Resources Department if it offers a matching gift program that will match your gift or volunteer hours.